prozdrljivac/digest_authentication/README.md

 As long as the browser session is active, every request will contain Authentication Header with the value of `Digest username="", realm="", nonce="", uri="", response=""` which will allow the request to access the resources of the server.

-### What are Pros and Cons of using Basic Authentication?
+### What are Pros and Cons of using Digest Authentication?

 This Authentication method is easy to implement, supported by major browsers and since credentials are hashed it is somewhat secure.